 In the credits gag of the first episode, Bloo is flipping through the channels, and finally decides on one.
 You can hear audio from Craig's earlier cartoon, The Powerpuff Girls, with the narrator saying his Catch-Phrase.

-Plenty of shout-outs to The Hitchhikers Guide To The Galaxy as well, though.
+Plenty of shout-outs to The Hitchhiker's Guide to the Galaxy as well, though.
 For instance, the villain from the video game Bloo plays is called "Lord Beeblebrox" and the two nerdy scientists who study Coco are called Douglas and Adam, respectively.
 Adam wears a blue t-shirt with the number 42 on it.

 In yet ANOTHER (much more obscure) Hitchhikers reference, the friends unite together to rescue a cat from a tree using what Frankie calls "Plan Z-Z-9-Plural Z-Alpha".

-Frankie's T-shirt (that she wears 99% of the time) has a Stylized image of The Powerpuff Girls.
+Frankie's t-shirt (that she wears 99% of the time) has a Stylized image of The Powerpuff Girls.

 Similarly, in the episode where Eduardo gets fleas, the flea mayor looks and sounds strangely familiar.

-In the pilot movie, whle Wilt, Coco and Eduardo are taking Mac and Bloo showing them allmthe imaginary friends, Mojo Jojo appears while Wilt is talking about "unimaginative friends" that kids just copy off of TV.
+In the pilot movie, while Wilt, Coco and Eduardo are taking Mac and Bloo showing them allmthe imaginary friends, Mojo Jojo appears while Wilt is talking about "unimaginative friends" that kids just copy off of TV.